• Farm Bill, Organic, Soil Health

 This post was written by OEFFA Grassroots Policy Organizer, Nicole Wolcott, and originally appeared on the Marbleseed blog.

 A sustainable and resilient agriculture system is built from the ground up: from the grassroots.
 Our food system has a foundation in the soil, the very base of the earth.
 Keeping with this theme, our support building, education, and advocacy must be centralized in our communities.
-The Ohio Ecological Food and Farm Association (OEFFA) has done deep work to cultivate a narrative that is centered in this thinking.

 • Climate Change, Conservation, Farm Bill, General, Organic